hybridink/hybrid.ink/submit/anthologies/small-loves/index.md

 # Small Loves: A Queer Microfiction Anthology

+Brevity may be the soul of wit, but it's also a unique constraint for writers.
+How do you get an idea through in as few words as possible?
+How do you express a mood in 2,000 words?
+How do you build a character in the space of a tweet or two?
+It's a challenge, and with the popularity of microfiction on social media and other flash fiction challenges, one that many seem willing to take up!

+Inspired by Blue Neustifter's delightful story "Ghost", *Small Loves* will collect the best LGBTQ+ micro- and flash-fiction that writers have to offer.

 ## About the anthology

 *Small Loves: A Queer Microfiction Anthology* is an anthology of micro- and flash-fiction edited by Madison Scott-Clary.
 It will comprise several pieces from diverse authors.
 The anthology will be released in both physical and eBook formats.